-Abstentions will have no effect on this proposal, assuming that a quorum is present.
-We do not expect there to be any brokemon-votes on this proposal.
+Abstentions will have the same effect as a vote against this proposal.
+We do not expect there to be any brokernon-votes on this proposal.
+However, broker non-votes, if any, will have no effect on this proposal.

 Can I change my vote after I have voted?